-Under generally accepted accounting principles, we will not consolidate OFS Capital WM in our financial statements.
-Instead, our equity investment in OFS Capital WM will be reflected on our balance sheet.
-We expect that OFS Capital WM will be able to increase the rate of return on the senior secured assets sold to it as a result of the more favorable financing terms under the WM Credit Facility, as compared to the Old Credit Facility.
-We will continue to benefit from the loan assets sold to OFS Capital WM by virtue of our ownership of 100% of the equity interests in OFS Capital WM, as well as from increased management capacity at OFS Advisor resulting from the appointment of an unaffiliated loan manager for OFS Capital WM.
-In addition, the management fee payable to OFS Advisor will be reduced because we will pay that fee on the value of our equity investment in OFS Capital WM (which value takes into account the indebtedness of OFS Capital WM), as opposed to the value of the individual assets sold to OFS Capital WM (which would not reflect any indebtedness).
-We expect that, over the life of the WM Credit Facility, based on the cost of capital and the yield on the underlying assets, we will have positive cash flow on a quarterly basis from our investment in OFS Capital WM.
-In addition, we believe that our newly established relationship with Madison Capital will significantly expand the investment opportunities available to us.
+We entered into the OFS Capital WM Transaction in part because OFS Capital WM would be able to increase the rate of return on the senior secured assets sold to it as a result of the more favorable financing terms under the WM Credit Facility, as compared to the Old Credit Facility.
+We will continue to benefit from the loan assets sold to and still held by OFS Capital WM by virtue of our ownership of 100% of the equity interests in OFS Capital WM.
+In addition, the base management fee payable to OFS Advisor with respect to assets held by OFS Capital WM is only a 0.5% fee on the value of such assets (and not the 1.75% base management fee payable with respect to other assets).
+Based on the cost of capital and the yield on the underlying assets, we have experienced positive cash flow on a quarterly basis from our investment in OFS Capital WM, and we expect to continue to do so for the life of the WM Credit Facility.
+In addition, our relationship with Madison Capital has significantly expanded the investment opportunities available to us.
+Since the OFS Capital WM Closing, OFS Capital WM has made investments in 49 companies in 37 different industry categories.
+The vast majority of OFS Capital WM's investments were originated in the past two years.

-For additional information on the WM Credit Facility and the OFS Capital WM Transaction see "The Company-Our Investment in OFS Capital WM."
+For additional information on the WM Credit Facility and the OFS Capital WM Transaction, see "The Company-Our Investment in OFS Capital WM"